Efficient Wastewater Plant Applying E‑Plate Heat Exchanger

 This process is termed fouling and leads to a reduction in heat transfer performance and therefore a drastic deterioration in the level of system effectiveness.
 Consequently, with standard equipment the transfer surfaces must be cleaned using a complex CIP (cleaning in place) process or opened up and — in the case of plate heat exchangers — even dismantled to allow the subsequent extensive cleaning to take place.

 The result of mechanical processes is frequently less than adequate cleaning.
 The reason for this poor result is, for example, that the water jet cannot access all of the areas it should in the course of internal high-pressure cleaning, especially with larger heat exchangers.

 Self-cleaning Heat Exchangers for Wastewater

 The solution identified for Schumacher Packaging is based on a heat exchanger with a constantly rotating brush system and what are termed thermoplates.
-This reduces fouling to a minimum and optimizes heat transfer performance.
-The rotating brushes not only ensure that the heat transfer surfaces are always kept clean, but also promote a high flow speed and with this a higher level of heat transfer.
+This reduces fouling to a minimum and optimises heat transfer performance.
+The rotating brushes not only ensure that the heat transfer surfaces are kept clean at all times, but also promote a high flow speed and with this a higher level of heat transfer.

 The Principle on which the Wastewater Heat Exchanger Operates